Some of our common questions

 What happens if the Euribor rate increases?

-MilkFlex is a variable rate product that will move in line with Euribor rate, which is currently set at a floor of zero.
+MilkFlex is a variable rate product that will move in line with Euribor rate.

 Can a farmer opt out of the price triggers?

 The flex triggers are applied automatically.
 However, a farmer can – without penalty – choose to make additional payments to fully or partially clear the loan.

 Is approval for a MilkFlex loan required before an investment project can commence?